Please note that by continuing to use this site you consent to the terms of our

 PC Mark Score

-Below you will find user-interface reviews of all the tested products.
+In this section, you will find user-interface reviews of all the tested products.
 These consider the experience of using the products in real life.
 Please note that the reviews do not take test results into consideration, so we kindly ask readers to look at both the review and the test results in order to get a complete picture of any product.

 We would like to point out that business security products include a wealth of features and functionality, and describing all of them would be well beyond the scope of a review such as this.
 We endeavour to describe the main features of each product, as presented in the user interface, and to provide similar coverage for each product.
 Due to different numbers and types of features in the various products reviewed, some apparent inconsistencies may occur.
 For example, in a simpler product with fewer features, we may be able to describe a particular function in more detail relative to a more complex product with a greater range of features.